Strawberries and cream; gin and tonic; rhythm and blues.

 But there are also crucial differences too.
 And within these differences comes the opportunity to learn from each other and develop skills as a result of productive collaboration.

 Being aware of each other’s strengths — and weaknesses — can help overcome any confusion surrounding who is best to take on certain responsibilities between PM and UXD.

 And, if you ask us, there are certain product development activities, like a scrum meeting, where a UX designer should absolutely be invited in.

 This is not just good for the project as a whole but also in furthering a PM’s skill set.
 Product managers become more familiar with UX as a mindset by working in collaboration with a user experience designer.
 And a fluency with UX theories and terminology bolsters a product manager’s skill set in a number of ways.

 For one: product managers are measured by the success of their product.
 Utilizing user experience research tools at the early design development stage equips PMs with the knowledge to select only the most valuable features and products to take through to build.

 Two: it opens up a feedback loop with UXDs using language they understand, helping to iteratively improve products and features as the design progresses.

 And three: learning how to express the emotional elements of design from a UX counterpart helps a PM convey this importance to stakeholders.
-In an increasingly competitive marketplace, a product’s experience can be make or break for its success — a PM who knows and respects this, can garner further investment into user experience design for their products.
+In an increasingly competitive marketplace, a product’s experience can be a make or break for its success — a PM who knows and respects this can garner further investment into user experience design for their products.

 All of which amounts to better products being built.